skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

         --engine-opt="cluster-advertise=eth0:2376" \
         swarm-node-1

 Of course you can create as many nodes as needed.
+Just increments the digit in their name.

 More driver options are available: [https://docs.docker.com/machine/drivers/exoscale/].

 Change the machine-type according to your needs / budget.

-You can then test the nodes instances by connection to them with:
+You can then test the nodes instances by connecting to it via ssh with:

     $ docker-machine ssh swarm-node-1

 Or from the swarm master list the machine registered on consul:

+    $ eval $(docker-machine env --swarm swarm-master)
     $ docker run swarm list consul://$(docker-machine ip consul):8500

 ###Service discovery

 We now have a setup where each node informations are stored in consul, so they can form a cluster.
-But once we run our containers in this cluster where can they get informations about other containers ?
+But once we run our containers in this cluster where can one of them get informations about other containers ?
-Since we already have a good place suited to store host informations, why not using it to also store containers informations ?
+Since we already have a place suited to store host informations, why not using it to also store informations about the services our containers are running ?
 To achieve this we are going to use the registrator image from the excellent gliderlabs repo.
-Note the usage of the constraint environnement variable when starting registrator; as we need one registrator running per node of the cluster we need to start this container on each of them using constraint.
+Note the usage of the constraint environnement variable when starting registrator; as we need one registrator running per node of the cluster we need to start this container on each of them.

 for the swarm-master